 We sampled the following flavors of the SimplyProtein Kids Bars:

-Strawberry Vanilla (pictured)– This flavor starts off fragrant and dessert-like but the sweetness quickly fades rather than accelerating into a sugary aftertaste.
-Thought it wasn’t as sweet as the Apple Maple, the strawberry and especially the vanilla notes create some natural depth in flavor.
+This flavor starts off fragrant and dessert-like but the sweetness quickly fades rather than accelerating into a sugary aftertaste.
+Though it wasn’t as sweet as the Apple Maple.
+The strawberry and especially the vanilla notes create some natural depth in flavor.

 Certifications: SimplyProtein Kids Bars are Certified Kosher Dairy (they are not made with dairy, but this indicates that dairy may be present in another product made on the line) and Certified Peanut-Free.
 They are also labeled as vegan, gluten-free and non-GMO, but we did not note certifications for these.